zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 ![](./images/100/Picture100-31.jpeg)

 -  Your instance will begin provisioning.
-Once the state goes from Provisioning to Available, click on your instance name to see it's details.
+Once the state goes from Provisioning to Available, click on your instance name to see its details.

 ![](./images/100/Picture100-32.jpeg)